luftaquila/fsk-energymeter/README.md

     * [39291028](https://www.eleparts.co.kr/goods/view?no=1058873) HV connector
     * [T4145415051-001](https://www.eleparts.co.kr/goods/view?no=7504808) LV connector
     * [2.54mm 2\*4 debug pin header](https://www.eleparts.co.kr/goods/view?no=12534585)
+4. Insert a CR1220 battery and a Micro SD card to each slots on the PCB.

 ### 4.2 Upload firmware

-1. Download `fsk-energymeter-firmware.zip` [latest release](https://github.com/luftaquila/fsk-energymeter/releases/latest) and extract it.
+1. Download `fsk-energymeter-firmware.zip` from the [latest release](https://github.com/luftaquila/fsk-energymeter/releases/latest) and extract it.
 1. Connect ST-Link's `3V3`, `GND`, `SWCLK`, `SWDIO` pins to the same pins at the FSK-EEM's debug pin header.
 1. Run `flash.bat` to flash the release firmware to the device.